ca2los/js-notes-1/notes.md

 ## Scope
 The access level you can have to variables in a function or block.
 The inner code of the block can access to outer variables, however, the outer expressions of the code cannot access to inner variables in the block.

+---

+# Chapter 2

+## Variables & Types
+Javascript has 6 type of variable's values.